 - The student's last date of attendance will be used to report the break in enrollment to the Department of Education and the student's lenders. - All students withdrawing from the University who are receiving financial aid will be required to complete a Financial Aid Exit Interview.
-Students are strongly encouraged to meet with the Office of Financial Aid to determine the impact of their withdrawal on their future financial aid eligibility and loan repayment status. - The Bursar's Office will calculate the student's eligibility for a tuition refund in accordance with the University's Tuition Refund policy and applicable financial aid regulations.
+Students are strongly encouraged to meet with the Office

+• The Bursar's Office will calculate the student's eligibility for a tuition refund in accordance with the University's Tuition Refund policy and applicable financial aid regulations.